 Metabolic acidosis is further differentiated into anion gap metabolic acidosis and non-anion gap metabolic acidosis.
 This is based on calculations from bloodwork.
 This is important as it can help determine the cause of a person’s acidosis and can also guide treatment.

 Symptoms of respiratory alkalosis are muscle cramping and twitching.
 You may also notice tingling in your fingers, toes, and lips, as well as irritability.

 Metabolic alkalosis occurs when bicarbonate levels in your blood get too high or your body loses too much acid.
-It can be brought on by a long period of vomiting, overuse of diuretics, or an overactive adrenal gland.
+It can be

 Other conditions that can lead to metabolic alkalosis are kidney damage caused by a severe loss of fluids or ingestion of a large amount of baking soda.